Phone-GWP-group

 If you do not know the key factors that are determining the price of your packaging, and therefore your overall packaging spend, then it is that much harder to identify areas where you can drive cost savings.

-01: Factors
+Factors

-So what factors affect packaging pricing?
+What factors affect packaging pricing?

-• Fragility of product
+• Fragility of the product

-• Volumes
+• Volumes required

-• Complexity
+• Complexity of the product

-• Marketing
+• Marketing and branding

-02: Fragility
+Fragility

-Fragility / specification of product
+Fragility and specification of your product

 Similarly, larger items will generally cost more to package than smaller items.